Introduction

 Step 2: Disable InPrivate Browsing

-1. In Intune, navigate to Devices > Configuration
+1. 1 Navigate to Devices > Configuration in Intune

 • Platform: Windows 10 and later